kazi-mifta/blog/content/posts/introduce.md

 I started this blog to share my learnings with others.

 I struggle a lot when I learn new concepts.
-I open-up dozens of resources and look through each one.
+I dig-up a dozen of resources and look through each one.
 But whenever I get to understand it completely, I can’t stop myself to share it.
 I start to have ideas on how to express it in different ways.
 This blog will help me to serve that purpose and also to connect with like minded people.

 <br>